Thursday, September 21, 2023

 Enamel cookware

-Le Creuset is best known for its enamel cookware — a type of cookware that is made by coating a base material with enamel, which is a type of glass-based material that is fused to the base material through a high-heat process.
+Le Creuset is best known for its enamel cookware — cookware made by coating a base material with enamel, which is a type of glass-based material fused to the base material through a high-heat process.
 The result is a cookware piece that has a smooth and durable surface, with the benefits of both the base material and the enamel coating.

 The base materials used in enamel cookware can vary widely, but they are typically made of metals such as cast iron, steel, or aluminum.
 Le Creuset uses cast iron — a popular choice because it is a great heat conductor and can hold and distribute heat evenly.
 Steel is another popular choice because it is lightweight and durable, while aluminum is valued for its excellent heat conductivity.